abhishek-jana/AirBnb-housing-project/README.md

 ## Results

 I found out that in terms of weather conditions, housing prices Seattle is a better place to travel compared to Boston.

+From this analysis, the conference holders can also decide what's the ideal time to hold big events in Boston/Seattle.

-Please look into the notebook for detailed analysis
+Please look into the notebook for detailed analysis.

 ## Future work